angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ## Basic Usage of Linked Signal

-To see how it works, let’s take a look at a complete example.
+To see how it works, let's take a look at a complete example.
 Our component has a list of books in the `books` signal.
-Then we’re using a Linked Signal to keep track of the *first book* in the list.
+Then we're using a Linked Signal to keep track of the *first book* in the list.
 We decided to use the full notation with an options object.
 The separate computation makes it more readable, compared to a one-line function that combines source and computation.

 Whenever the list of books changes (e.g. through the `changeBookList()` method), the `firstBook` signal will automatically recalculate its value to the first book in the updated list.